jjz17/Twitter-Dashboard/twitter_dashboard/TASKS.md

 1. Improve data save and retrieval
     * Don't add duplicate tweets in `MongoStore.save_tweets_to_db` or create function to drop duplicates (by tweet id?)
+        * Load all tweets as individual documents, create index on screen_name, use group by, distinct, filter queries
     * Look into Tweepy streaming api
 2. Set up application infrastructure
     * Create backend FastAPI